ubco-db/EmbedDB/docs/advancedQueries.md

 projOp->init(projOp);
 ```

 After initialization, the top level operator can be executed so that the next record will end up in the `recordBuffer` of the top level operator.
-You can then read the data in this buffer/perform any other calculations if required.
+You can then read the data in this buffer and perform any other calculations if required.

 ```c
 int32_t* recordBuffer = projOp->recordBuffer;